Siebel CRM Licensing

 Processor licenses are often more scalable when the user count is expected to grow significantly or fluctuate.
 Unlike user-based licenses that require individual assignments, processor licenses are tied to the hardware capacity, making them suitable for dynamic environments.

-Siebel administrators should know the licensing terms for each module, understand which modules the organization licenses, and recognize the compliance implications of granting access.
+Siebel administrators should be familiar with the licensing terms for each module, understand which modules the organization has licensed, and recognize the compliance implications of granting access.
 Proper training and awareness are essential to avoid accidental compliance violations.

 What are some common pitfalls in managing Siebel licenses?